B2dfir/gcp_timeliner/ReadMe.md

 ```
 tsctl import --file input.jsonl --username admin --timeline_name gcp_timeliner
 ```

-## Colourised Template
-For easy review and filtering, load the timeline tsv file into the A1 cell in the Microsoft Excel template included in this project.

 ## Map Files
 If you would like to adjust the way gcp_timeliner.py parses certain json logs, you can create a new map file.
 Map files consist of conditions and field allocations in json format.